sunhailin-Leo/gobert/README.md

 # Under Active Development

-This is a work in progress and should not used until a version has be tagged and a go.mod is present.
+This is a work in progress and should not use until a version has be tagged and a go.mod is present.
 Test coverage will also be added when the API settles.

 The following advice from Go TensorFlow applies: